“One of the Top 10 Jazz Albums of 2016 in both The Times and Mojo Magazine!”

-Stu Brown formed his Twisted Toons Sextet in 2008 to celebrate 100 years since the birth of the little known band leader, composer and inventor, Raymond Scott, whose wacky, hyper-animated, eyeball-popping ‘cartoon jazz’ is most widely recognisable for its use in the Looney Tunes cartoons from the 1940’s onwards and, more recently, in Ren and Stimpy, and The Simpsons.
-The band's performances of Scott's manic, offbeat compositions, such as “Dinner Music for a Pack of Hungry Cannibals” and "Square Dance For Eight Egyptian Mummies” have proved to be immensely popular with audiences of all ages and back- grounds, from jazz fans to general music lovers, and film and animations fans to families with young children, and have played to packed crowds at many of the U.K.’s leading jazz festivals, including Manchester, Cheltenham, Glasgow, Edinburgh, Gateshead and London, as well a recent 30 date tour of small venues in rural England, Wales and Scotland.
-‘Twisted Tunes – The Music of Raymond Scott’, was one of Mojo magazine’s top 10 jazz albums of 2009.
+Stu first formed his Twisted Toons project in 2008 to celebrate 100 years since the birth of little known bandleader, composer and inventor, Raymond Scott (www.raymondscott.net), whose wacky ‘cartoon jazz’ featured in many of the Looney Tunes cartoons from the 1940’s onwards.
+The band's performances of Scott's manic, offbeat compositions, such as “Dinner Music for a Pack of Hungry Cannibals” and "Square Dance For Eight Egyptian Mummies” proved to be immensely popular with audiences of all ages and back- grounds, from jazz fans to general music lovers, and film and animation fans to families with young children, and have played to packed crowds at many of the U.K.’s leading jazz festivals, including Manchester, Cheltenham, Glasgow, Edinburgh, Gateshead and London, as well a 31 date tour of rural venues in rural England, Wales and Scotland in 2012/2013.
+"Twisted Tunes – The Music of Raymond Scott", was one of Mojo magazine’s top 10 jazz albums of 2009.